Wellness Advisors are available

 Schedule Consult

 At Hardy Nutritionals, we are committed to supporting individuals seeking natural, research-based solutions for mental health.
-A newly published follow-up to the NoMAD clinical trial provides important insight into the long-term benefits of broad-spectrum micronutrient supplementation—specifically, our Daily Essential Nutrients (DEN) formula—for those struggling with symptoms of anxiety and depression.
+A newly published follow-up to the NoMAD clinical trial provides insight into the long-term benefits of broad-spectrum micronutrient supplementation—specifically, our Daily Essential Nutrients (DEN) formula—for those struggling with symptoms of anxiety and depression.

 The NoMAD trial (Nutritients for Mental Health, Anxiety, and Depression) began as a 10-week, double-blind, placebo-controlled study evaluating the effect of micronutrients on adults with functionally impairing anxiety and/or depression.
 Following the blinded phase, all participants then entered a 10-week open-label phase, during which everyone received the micronutrient formula.